On Consistency of Compressive Spectral Clustering: Experiments

 We perform experiments on the simplified four parameter SBM presented in Section \ref{Sec_SplCases}.
 For polynomial approximation of the ideal filter, we use Chebyshev polynomials with Jackson damping coefficients \citep{di2016efficient}.

-In our first experiment, we analyse the error rate for the SC-GF algorithm for fixed number of clusters as the number of nodes is increased.
+In our first experiment, we analyze the error rate for Algorithm~\ref{SC-GF_alg} for fixed number of clusters as the number of nodes is increased.
 As expected, the proportion of misclustered vertices, $\frac{|\mathscr{M}|}{n}$ tends to zero as $n$ grows large.
-However, for the case of high polynomial error ($e_n= and p=$) we see that the error rate diverges.
+However, for the case of high polynomial error ($p=5$) we see that the error rate diverges.
 This validates the presence of $e_n$ in \eqref{eq_miscl}.

-In our second experiment, we analyse the effect of the polynomial error $e_n$ in finer detail, by fixing all the other variables, $n$, $k$, $q$ and $r$.
+In our second experiment, we analyze the effect of the polynomial error $e_n$ in finer detail, by fixing all the other variables, $n$, $k$, $q$ and $r$.
 From \eqref{eq_miscl} the proportion of misclustered vertices should grow linearly with the squared polynomial error $e_n^2$.
-From Figure \ref{fig_polylin}, this behaviour is evident.
+From Figure \ref{fig_polylin}, this behavior is evident.